 Product Explanation Prompts: Explain Without Jargon

-12 prompts to explain what a product does — from one-liner to 3-min pitch — without jargon, category-bloat, or 'AI-powered next-gen platform' filler that means nothing.
+12 copy-ready prompts to explain what your product does — from one-liner to 3-minute pitch — with no jargon, no category-bloat, no 'AI-powered next-gen platform' filler.
+Plus which AI model to run them on (June 2026).

-Founders explain products badly because they’re too close to it — they reach for the category word, the buzz adjective, and the feature list, none of which tell a stranger what the thing does.
-These prompts force layered explanations: one line, one paragraph, one minute, three minutes — same product, different depth, jargon stripped at each level.
-Pair with the landing page copy prompts when you take the winning version live.
+Founders explain products badly because they are too close to them.
+They reach for the category word, the buzz adjective, and the feature list — none of which tell a stranger what the thing does.
+These 12 prompts force layered explanations: one line, one paragraph, one minute, three minutes.
+Same product, different depth, jargon stripped at every level.

 Best for